grainme/JAVA_LEARNING/week 00/Packages/readme.md

 <h1>Packages</h1>
 <p>A package is a namespace that mainly contains classes an interfaces.
     For instance, the standard class <strong>ArrayList</strong> is in the package <strong>java.util</strong>.
-For this class , java.util.ArrayList is called its fully qualified name because this syntax has no ambiguity.
-Classes in different packages can have the same name.
+For this class, java.util.ArrayList is called its fully qualified name because this syntax has no ambiguity.<br> Classes in different packages can have the same name.
 For example, you have the two classes java.util.Date and java.sql.Date, which are different.
 If no package is declared in a class, its package is the default package.
   <br>To create package use this command

     ```bash